-- E-cig

-- E-juice
+- e-cig

-- E-liquid
+- e-juice

-- Juice
+- e-liquid

-- Smoke Juice
+- juicemods

-Mods

-- PV for Personal Vaporizer
+- smoke juice modspv for personal vaporizer

-- Ego
+- ego

-- Nicotine is addictive
+- nicotine is addictive

-- Studies have shown short term effects to the lungs similar to the effects of regular cigarettes.
+- studies have shown short term effects to the lungs similar to the effects of regular cigarettes.

-- Little is known of the long term effects
+- little is known of the long term effects

-- These devices allow the user to inhale the nicotine or other drug producing a low-odor, smokeless vapor. - Manufacturers add flavoring and use packaging that is attractive to youth. - The liquid nicotine can be absorbed through the skin and poses a danger to young children who become exposed. - Some of these devices can be used to vaporize hash oil or dry marijuana leaves.
+- These devices allow the user to inhale the nicotine or other drug producing a low-odor, smokeless vapor. - Manufacturers add flavoring and use packaging that is attractive to youth. - The liquid nicotine can be absorbed through the skin and poses a danger to young children who become exposed. - Some of these devices can be used to vaporize hash oil or dry marijuana leaves. - One out of every 4 AZ teens has used an electronic cigarette or vapor pen in their lifetime.